-And major props to the animators for making inanimate objects like a rock, paper and, scissor personify human emotions.
+And major props to the animators for making inanimate objects like rock, paper, and, scissors personify human emotions.
 We just loved those googly eyes!

 And that’s a wrap!
-We hope that you’ve learnt some actionable tips and are overflowing with inspiration to start your animated advertisement project.
+We hope that you’ve learned some actionable tips and are overflowing with inspiration to start your animated advertisement project.

 Read More: How Is the Pricing of Animated Videos Calculated?